 Every investor has different goals, so there isn’t one right answer on when to sell a stock.
 There are plenty of good reasons to sell, so it really just depends on what kind of investor you want to be.

-Traders looking to make short-term profits may find it beneficial to take advantage of price fluctuations in the market with little focus on the fundamentals.
+Typically, traders looking to make short-term profits find it beneficial to take advantage of price fluctuations in the market with little focus on the fundamentals.

 Investors looking to maximize their long-term gains are better off looking at the stock fundamentals and overall outlook.